 Volunteering to find your perfect match

-One way to determine what path is right for you is to volunteer before you choose a career.
-Volunteering will teach you the ins-and-outs of the organisation you are considering, teach you new skills and give you something worthwhile to put on your CV.
+One way to determine which path is right for you is to volunteer before you choose a career.
+Volunteering will teach you the ins-and-outs of the organisation you’re considering, teach you new skills and give you something worthwhile to put on your CV.
 In some cases, you may even have the opportunity to turn a volunteer position into a paying job.

 Too many men, women, and children in the UK face abuse every day.
 With your passion to help and by following the right steps, you can make a difference and find a satisfying career.
 Find out what jobs are available helping victims of abuse today.